Media relations: Media relations and public relations practitioners

 Practitioners of media relations (including publicist) are typically either public relations professionals or are part of an overall public relations function and strategy.
 This information is intended to benefit the public by educating them on news and other events.
 In October 2019, the International Public Relations Association (IPRA) announced its new definition of public relations as: "a decision-making management practice tasked with building relationships and interests between organizations and their public's based on the delivery of information through trusted and ethical communication methods".
 This definition is reflective of not only the relationships between organizations and their publics but also of the relevance of social media and shifting technologies and the importance of ethical communication.

 Public relations practitioners expand their client's media coverage by staying up to date on news and current events that are relevant to their client.
 Because PR practitioners are usually focused on a client, some would argue that they are biased or attempt to sway public opinion.
-The media is constantly looking for a new story.
-PR practitioners are a good, reliable place for the media to go to for newsworthy events.
+The media is often looking for a new story.
+PR practitioners are a place for the media to go to for newsworthy events.
 They often provide newsworthy or public service data, which can save the media the time required to complete their own research and sourcing.

 The fact that PR specialists have been providing the news mass media with information for years will not change the trust level that the media has for the sources.
 Trust is a critical component between the media and PR practitioners and it must be present for their to be a successful working relationship.
 Part of the problem between journalists and PR practitioners is the perception that PR specialists have not been good at providing journalists with newsworthy material.
 Journalists express their thoughts and concerns to these PR specialists to allow for better communication and improvement of the type and quality of news data.
 As with any relationship, both parties must be committed to working together to achieve success.